DylanMeeus/hasgo/README.md

 ### Hardcoded functions

-The built-in types (Strings, Ints) have some functions defined on them that are not generated.
+The built-in types (Strings, Ints, Bools) have some functions defined on them that are not generated.
 Mostly because we could not create them in a generic way.